-Mom to Jordan, age 16, diagnosed in late 2005 at the age of 10.
-Jordan is a junior in high school and still walking.
+Mom to Jordan, age 23, diagnosed in late 2005 at the age of 10.
+Jordan is graduating from Texas A&M in May 2018 and still able to walk medium distances but uses a scooter to get around campus.
 He has trouble with stairs and long distances but is doing extremely well otherwise.
 Genetic testing confirmed that he has Duchenne, but Steve Wilton and Dr. Wong told us they have found that boys with this particular mutation (deletion of exons 3-7) in general have much slower progression compared to boys with other mutations.
-He has been taking Deflazacort for 5 years.
+He has been taking Deflazacort for 13 years.
 We started him at 30mg then reduced it to 22.5 mg when he had trouble sleeping and became self-conscious about having a fuller face.
-I think the combination of deflazacort, along with his being very thin (110 lbs) and having very good flexibility, has kept him on his feet for so long.
-He does very well in school and is interested in pursuing a career in computer programming.
+I think the combination of deflazacort, along with his being very thin (115 lbs) and having very good flexibility, has kept him on his feet for so long.
+Jordan will be starting a job in July 2018 with IBM in Dallas on their Cloud Development team.
+He will be living on his own in an apartment very close to his office.

 About my family:

-Husband, Stuart, works for a commercial lighting manufacturer; we have been married for 20 years.
-Son, Jordan (16), is first in family to be diagnosed with DMD.
-Daughter, Madison (14)
+Married for 27 years to Stuart Taylor.
+He and I own a commercial lighting retrofit business.
+Son, Jordan (23), is first in family to be diagnosed with DMD.
+Daughter, Madison (20).

 Name(s) of child(ren)/individual(s) with Duchenne: